 |Priority 3||Residential Streets|

-Normally, where snowstorms are continuous or follow closely one another, crews will repeat priority areas before moving to the next area.
-Recent years have seen several record-breaking snowfalls, and at times, the priority system needs to be deviated from in order to ensure all roads get some degree of attention from snow clearing crews.
+Normally, when snowstorms are continuous or follow closely one another, crews will repeat priority areas before moving to the next area.
+Recent years have seen several record-breaking snowfalls and, at times, the priority system needs to be altered to ensure all roads get some degree of attention from snow-clearing crews.